 We certainly don’t want to imagine a world without landscaping plants.
 These beauties can transform an urban home with a basic front and back yard into a woodland cottage with an outdoor oasis.
 We believe a beautiful landscape doesn’t need to be hard to maintain.
 So without further ado, enjoy this list of low maintenance landscaping plant combos.

 Are all the plant options, paint samples, and shutter styles making you feel overwhelmed?
-Reach out to brick&batten, and our exterior designers can help.
+Our exterior designers can help.
 We’ll provide realistic renderings of a stunning design plan with an easy-to-read resource list.

 #1 Hydrangeas and Lavender

 One of the best ways to fill up a flower bed is with hydrangeas and lavender.
 These full, bushy plants add elegant greenery with pops of color.
 We love how the soft blue and muted purple look together.
 Lavender blooms in early summer and sometimes again in late fall, and hydrangeas bloom in the spring with flowers present until the frost.
 This means these two plants have very similar bloom times.

 These perennials only require the initial planting to sprout back each year.
 We suggest pruning your hydrangea bushes in early winter, but pruning a lavender shrub can actually damage it.

 #2 Hostas and Azaleas

 We love ourselves a bright Azalea bush and oversized hosta leaves make us swoon.
 Pair the two together, and you’ve got one of the most hard-to-kill, low maintenance landscaping plant combos.
 Both of these plants love partial shade, making them excellent flower bed additions for the border of a home.
 Although they can survive a frost, you’ll want to protect Azalea blooms on cold spring nights.
 Hostas bloom in the late summer, and their flowers look like delicate lilies.